New version of imonlcd released. v0.2 now supports

 You need a working LCDproc server and suitable LCD Module (eg. Matrix Orbital LK204-25).
 If you've never heard of LCDproc find out more here before you read any further.

-LCDproc ver0.4-pre6 and imonlcd
+LCDproc ver0.4-pre6 and imonlcd were compiled and tested

 on Linux 2.0.36 and the isdn4linux subsystem that comes with the kernel